David-Kunz/gen.nvim/README.md

 vim.keymap.set('v', '<leader>]', ':Gen Enhance_Grammar_Spelling<CR>')
 ```

-Once a conversation is open, the whole context is sent to the LLM.
+Once a conversation is started, the whole context is sent to the LLM.
 That allows you to ask follow-up questions with

 ```lua
 :Gen Chat
 ```

-and once the window is closed, you start with a fresh conversation.
+and once the buffer is deleted (for split with `:bd`), you start with a fresh conversation.

 ## Custom Prompts